what is a treehugger...podcast?

 treehugger envisions anti-racist and multicultural traditions that connects us to the air, land and waters

-treehugger highlights modes and practices that provide sustenance, poverty alleviation, eco-social diversity, and jobs
+treehugger highlights modes and practices that provide abundance, poverty alleviation, eco-social diversity, and sustenance

 treehugger explores the intersections between environmental exposure, community health and individual well being